Condensations in higher categories: Absolute limits and full dualizability

-are identities.
-If a left or right adjoint exists, then it is unique up to a contractible space of choices.
+\begin{remark} There are various, ultimately equivalent, ways to implement the above definition, and in particular to interpret the phrase ``such that (\dots) are identities,'' in higher categories.
+The version of adjunction given in \cite[Definition 2.3.13]{Lur09} simply asks for the existence of equivalences between the given compositions and the appropriate identities --- in other words, in this version the adjoints $f^R$ and $f^L$ of $f$ are defined in terms of the homotopy bicategory of $\cC$.
+(In fact, to show adjunctibility, it suffices to work in the gauntification of the homotopy bicategory of $\cC$ \cite[Lemma~7.9]{JFS}.)

+A fully coherent theory of adjunction is given in \cite{MR3415698}.
+The desideratum for a fully coherent theory is that the following well-known fact from 2-categories should remain true: if a left or right adjoint exists, then it should be unique up to a contractible space of choices.
+One way to achieve this is to ask, when witnessing a right adjoint $f^R$ to $f$, for the data of an equivalence $(\epsilon f)\circ(f\eta) \overset\sim \Rightarrow \id_f$ while asking $(f^R\epsilon)\circ(\eta f^R)$ to have the property of being equivalent to an identity.
+Or one can ask to supply both equivalences, but then one must also supply further coherence data relating them. \end{remark}

 It can happen that both $f^L$ and $f^R$ exist but that they are not isomorphic; even if they are isomorphic, it can happen that there is not a canonical isomorphism.
 Clearly $(f^L)^R = (f^R)^L = f$.
 The notation ``$f \dashv f^R$'' means ``$f^R$ is a right adjoint to $f$.''
 If $f,g : X \to Y$ both admit right adjoints, then the \define{mate} of a $(k+1)$-morphism $\phi : f \Rightarrow g$ is the composition

 where $\eta_f$ is the unit of the adjunction $f \dashv f^R$ and $\epsilon_g$ is the counit of the adjunction $g \dashv g^R$.

 Suppose that $\cC$ is a monoidal $n$-category.
 The left and right \define{duals} to an object $X\in\cC$, if they exist, are the left and right adjoints to $X$ thought of as a $1$-morphism in the one-object $(n+1)$-category $\rB \cC$.
 A monoidal $1$-category is traditionally called \define{rigid} if all objects admit both left and right duals.
 Extending this notation, we will say that an $(n+1)$-category is \define{$m$-rigid} if all $k$-morphisms with $1\leq k \leq m$ admit both left and right adjoints.
 A monoidal $n$-category $\cC$ is \define{$m$-rigid} if the $n$-category $\rB \cC$ is $m$-rigid, i.e.\ if all $k$-morphisms in $\cC$ with $0\leq k < m$ admit (duals or) adjoints.
 An $(n+1)$-category or monoidal $n$-category is \define{fully rigid} if it is $n$-rigid, this being the maximal amount of rigidity a nontrivial $(n+1)$-category may enjoy --- an $(n+1)$-category is $(n+1)$-rigid if and only if all morphisms are invertible.